 What Is the Difference Between a Bench Warrant & a Regular Arrest Warrant?

-With an arrest warrant, police must first file a statement with the judge that explains the probable cause they have to suspect the person named has committed a crime.
+With an arrest warrant, police must first file a statement with the judge that explains the probable cause they have to suspect that person named in the warrant has committed a crime.
 If the judge agrees with the officer’s reasoning, they will sign the warrant and the police can make the arrest.

 Is It Possible to Drop a Bench Warrant?